-Legacy guarantees and loan obligations
+Legacy guarantees

 During the period covered by this disclosure, Mizuho Bank was party to two legacy counter guarantees that were opened in connection with activities of its customers for the benefit of Iranian banks.
-When such guarantees were entered into, the banks in question had not been designated under U.S. Executive Orders ("E.O.")
+When such guarantees were entered into, the banks in question, which are related to the Government of Iran, had not been designated under U.S. Executive Orders ("E.O.")
 13224 or 13382, although they were subsequently so designated.
 Mizuho Bank maintained these guarantees post-designation only after confirming that such transactions did not involve prohibited or sanctionable activity under U.S. or other economic sanctions.
-As contractual obligations, these guarantees cannot be exited by Mizuho Bank unilaterally until there is full performance under the contract that is supported by the counter guarantees.
-In the fiscal year ended March 31, 2015, Mizuho Bank received fees of approximately ¥0.7 million attributable to these guarantees and net profits of less than that amount.
+As contractual obligations, these guarantees cannot be exited by Mizuho Bank unilaterally.
+In the fiscal year ended March 31, 2016, Mizuho Bank received fees of approximately ¥0.7 million attributable to these guarantees and net profits of less than that amount.
 Mizuho Bank did not pay guarantee fees to Iranian banks during this period.
-Mizuho Bank continues to seek to terminate these counter guarantees.
-Mizuho Bank has no intention to enter into any further similar guarantees.
+Mizuho Bank continues to seek to terminate these counter guarantees to the extent permitted under applicable laws.